 Health services must report the most serious cases of patient harm and death caused by adverse patient safety events, and make sure they’re properly reviewed.
 SCV also follows up with health services to check they’ve acted to help prevent further harm.

 Find out about preparing for a review

 What do you have to report?

-- required life-saving surgical or medical intervention
+- needed life-saving surgical or medical intervention

-- received a shortened life expectancy
+- a shortened life expectancy

 - experienced permanent or long-term physical harm, or permanent or long-term loss of function.

 Update: Healthcare-acquired COVID-19 sentinel events

 If COVID-19 is acquired in a healthcare setting and it causes serious harm or the death of a patient, these events should be reviewed internally using the Rapid adverse event review tool – COVID-19 related deaths occurring in health services.

 If a health service identifies a cluster of events (more than one), it’s recommended they email the Sentinel Events Program to discuss the notification.